parallelchain-io/pchain-client-cli/README.md

 ```

 #### Append Command to existing file
-As explained in the beginning of [Transaction](#transaction) section, Transaction in ParallelChain protocol accept sequence of commands.
-But you may find that `transaction create` in previous section only support single Command in Transaction.
+As explained in the beginning of [Transaction](#transaction) section, Transaction in ParallelChain protocol accepts sequence of commands.
+But you may find that `transaction create` in previous section only support a single Command in Transaction.

 If you want to support multiple Commands, use following command with the [subcommand](#prepare-transaction-file).
 This appends a `Command` element to the back of the command array in Transaction.
 Please note that commands in array will be executed in sequential order.